 Replacing tiles can be a very expensive and time-consuming process.
 Let us take a look at how you can update your tiles without replacing them.

 Ceramic tiles happen to be the probably only flooring solution that has the ability to just work in any room of either a house or an office.
-While it is most common to see tiles are bathrooms and kitchens, their versatility, durability and ease of maintenance means that this is an excellent flooring solution for many parts of the home, office, walkways or even just the decks of the pool.
+While it is most common to see tiles are new bathroom and kitchens, their versatility, durability and ease of maintenance means that this is an excellent flooring solution for many parts of the home, office, walkways or even just the decks of the pool.
 Tiles also happen to last a long time but this is also where you may potentially run into some trouble.
 Tiles that are old happen to often be stylistically dated.
 Thus, this can create limitations of the types of renovations and remodels that you can do to the walls and also the other areas of your space, be it interior or exterior.
 Old tiles are also very likely to be damaged and/or chipped and sometimes even stained.
 A lot of people live with the false assumption that the only way to get rid of tiles that are old is to replace them.
 They think they have to get rid of it completely and it needs to be replaced with new tiles or a new surface.
 Bur before you decide to take the plunge into completely replacing your tiles, consider these options listed below in order to cover up any floor tiles that you want to.

 A Vinyl Top